-Esters are chemical compounds that are derived from organic or inorganic acids where at least one hydroxyl group is replaced by an alkoxy group.
+Esters are chemical compounds that are derived from organic or inorganic acids were at least one hydroxyl group is replaced by an alkoxy group.
 Esters with low molecular weight are found in pheromones and essential oils.
 They are less polar than alcohol and more polar than ethers.
 They are characterized by some water solubility due to their participation in hydrogen bonding.

 In simple, Hydrolysis is a simple reaction with water.
 It can be a reverse of water condensation where it involves the ejection of a water molecule when two molecules form together to form a larger molecule.
 Technically this is what it happens when esters are hydrolyzed by dilute acids such as dilute hydrochloric acid and water.

-Below illustrates a hydrolysis using an acid catalyst.
+Below illustrates hydrolysis using an acid catalyst.
 The reaction that uses water is very slow.
 Here dilute acid is used as an acid catalyst.

 Methyl Propanoate Hydrolysis

 Ester is heated in reflux with dilute hydrochloric acid (dilute acid).
 Reactions are reversible.
 This is termed as Ester Hydrolysis.

 The below reaction is an illustration for Reactive System – Type the reaction leads to acyl-oxygen cleavage.